lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 {{< qviz file="figs/rus-unroll.json" />}}

-The resulting program is not only hard to display and read, it also suffers from real issues in practice.
-For one, the program size becomes extremely bloated and beyond just slowing down the compiler, it will also cause a host of issues on the control hardware in real time, such as long load times, inefficient execution and low cache efficiency.
+The resulting program is not only hard to display and read, but it also suffers from fundamental issues in practice.
+For one, the program size becomes hugely bloated, and beyond slowing down the compiler, it will also cause a host of issues on the control hardware in real-time, such as long load times, inefficient execution, and low cache efficiency.

-Even more worryingly, when picking `max_iter` we are faced with an impossible
-tradeoff: if `max_iter` is small, then the probability of failure will remain non-negligible.
-As we scale this value up, however, we are introducing more and more gates into the program to cover the odd case of mutliple successive repeated failures.
-These are gates that we do not intend to execute on most runs of the computation, yet come at a significant cost to the runtime: for each gate listed in the circuit, the condition for the gate's execution must be checked, whether or not the gate ends up being executed.
+Even more worryingly, when picking `max_iter`, we face an impossible tradeoff: if `max_iter` is small, then the probability of failure will remain non-negligible.
+As we scale this value up, however, we are introducing more and more gates into the program to cover the odd case of multiple successive repeated failures.
+We do not intend to execute these gates on most computation runs.
+They come at a significant cost to the runtime.
+For each gate listed in the circuit, the condition for the gate's execution must be checked, whether or not the gate ends up being executed.
 Furthermore, hardware schedulers might be forced to be pessimistic and schedule a time window for all conditional operations ahead of time.
 This will significantly delay any operation to be performed after the loop.

-We therefore argue that the quantum circuit model is ill-suited as the representation for quantum programs that combine classical and quantum data.
+We, therefore, argue that the quantum circuit model is ill-suited as the representation for quantum programs that combine classical and quantum data.
-Such programs, however, are a fundamental building block towards developing meaningful large scale quantum computations and are bound to become the norm.
+Such programs, however, are a fundamental building block towards developing meaningful large-scale quantum computations and are bound to become the norm.
-Beyond the examples that we touched on in the above paragraphs, which included block-encodings, repeat-until-success schemes, distributed quantum computing and measurement-based quantum computing, a major application of measurement-dependent classical operations in the coming years will be the implementation of quantum error correction (QEC) schemes.
-It is widely agreed that QEC will be critical to the large scale deployment of quantum computing---now is the time to build the tooling that will support these use cases.
+Beyond the examples that we touched on in the above paragraphs, which included block-encodings, repeat-until-success schemes, distributed quantum computing and measurement-based quantum computing, a significant application of measurement-dependent classical operations in the coming years will be the implementation of quantum error correction (QEC) schemes.
+It is widely agreed that QEC will be critical to the large-scale deployment of quantum computing---now is the time to build the tooling that will support these use cases.